thomaskuestner/TAToolbox/Matthias_Statistik_Skripte/02-Patients3MBq/starting/readme_of_this_starting_files.txt

 My advice is to do your own statistical script and just copy some code lines from this files.
 *********!!!!*********

-All of these scripts are just programmed as workarounds or litte step helper.
+All of these scripts are just programmed as workarounds or little step helper.
 They proably not important for you.
 You may find some useful lines in it.

 1.